Raydotcom/Weekly-Newsletter/README.md

 Prepared by **Rayan Hobballah**
 hobballahr@gmail.com

-Master’s in Econometrics & Economic and Political Analysis
+Master’s in Economic and Political Analysis  - Econometrics

 University of Strasbourg